-- whether a home visit was clinically necessary; and - The urgency of the need for medical attention.
+- whether a home visit was clinically necessary; and - the urgency of the need for medical attention.

-If a patient requested a home visit this would go onto a separate list.
-The GP would then contact the patient to decide if the home visit was necessary.
 In cases where the urgency of need was so great that it would be inappropriate for the patient to wait for a GP home visit, alternative emergency care arrangements were made.
 Clinical and non-clinical staff were aware of their responsibilities when managing requests for home visits.